Graco 4Ever All-in-1 Car Seat

 Conclusion:

-Its shortcomings occur in booster mode, but even those aren’t horrible.
+Its shortcomings mostly occur in booster mode, but even those aren’t horrible.
 Although the booster isn’t much taller than the harness, it will still get most kids to an age and size where a backless is acceptable.
 As a backless, it’s chunkier than most other boosters, but it can get the job done.

 Will the 4Ever last “forever”?
 Is it the only seat a family will ever need?
 That depends, but in general, I’m going to say yes.
-It will fit most newborns well, and will certainly move with a child through most rear-facing, forward-facing and boostering needs.
-It has a very generous 10-year lifespan, but time could be lost between when it’s manufactured and when it starts being used for the child.
-It’s also possible that the child may not pass the 5-Step Test before the seat expires.
-In that case, the 4Ever won’t technically last forEVER, but it’ll come awfully close.
-It might not be the best choice for people who enjoy getting new seats often (*coughcough*), but for parents who want to stick with one seat for a long time, the Graco 4Ever could be an excellent option.
+It will fit most newborns well, and will certainly move with a child through most rear-facing, forward-facing and booster seat needs.
+It also has a very generous 10-year lifespan although wear and tear from frequent usage will always take its toll.
+You might want to invest in a spare cover to replace the original after a few years.

 Currently, the Graco 4Ever DLX retails for $299.99 but can often be found on sale for less.
 It is relatively expensive upfront but represents a good value considering the 10 years before the seat expires.
-Its sister seat, the Graco Grows4Me retails for $224.99.

 Please visit Graco’s website for more information.